EU agrees new controls for credit rating agencies

 “They will have to follow stricter rules which will make them more accountable for mistakes in case of negligence or intent.”

-Others said the limited reform would do little to alter the agencies’ behaviour.
+Others said the limited reform would do little to alter the agencies’ behavior.

 “This reform is no big breakthrough in changing the rating agency market,” said Sven Giegold, a German member of parliament who was involved in the negotiations.
 “It’s a step towards better supervision but there are no big structural changes.”